vuejs/vitepress/docs/reference/default-theme-search.md

 - Type: `(html: string, env: MarkdownEnv, render: (markdown: string) => string) => string`

-You can pass a `preIndexRender` function to `themeConfig.search.options` that can modify or return entirely different HTML content before it is indexed.
+While processing in Node (not available client-side) you can pass a `node_preIndexRender` function to `themeConfig.search.options` that can modify or return entirely different HTML content before it is indexed.

 The function receives the following parameters: